BTEC Health and Social Care

 Where might it lead?

 BTEC Health and Social Care courses when combined with A levels, offer an excellent route to university for a variety of degrees.
-These include: social work, nursing, counselling and nursery nursing amongst others.
+These include: midwifery, paramedicine, social work, speech and language therapy, nursing amongst others.
 Alternatively, students may gain employment directly from college.

 For further information about nursing, please click the following link: Nursing Information